bvader/howtos/basic-security-elasticsearch/README.md

 ### What we are doing?

 This is simple / minimal quickstart to create a single Elasticsearch node and Kibana with basic authentication and SSL/TLS enabled (we will enable SSL for both HTTPS and Transport layer even though it is just a single node).
-This is a direct path to the Basic Security + HTTPs shown in the diagram [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/configuring-stack-security.html) and described [Configure security for the Elastic Stack
+This is a condensed / direct path to the Basic Security + HTTPs shown in the diagram [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/configuring-stack-security.html) and described [Configure security for the Elastic Stack](https://www.elastic.co/guide/en/elasticsearch/reference/current/configuring-stack-security.html#security-basic-https-overview).
-](https://www.elastic.co/guide/en/elasticsearch/reference/current/configuring-stack-security.html#security-basic-https-overview).
 We will then be able to bind the Elasticsearch and Kibana to the network so it can be safely reached from another system.
 **Do NOT bind your Elasticsearch node or cluster to the network unless you secure your cluster and Kibana FIRST!**

 ![Elastic Securty Layers](https://www.elastic.co/guide/en/elasticsearch/reference/current/images/elastic-security-overview.png)